-Watch how to create your very first ABBYY FlexiCapture fixed form project.
+Watch our video on how to create your very first ABBYY FlexiCapture fixed form project.

 Hello.
 Today I’m going to show you how to create your very first project within ABBYY FlexiCapture.
 Before I get started, I will let you know I’m using the distributed version of the product.
 There is also a standalone version of the product, and although things are very similar between the two, there might be slight name changes and some title changes to the applications.
 So let’s get started.